TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-activationwindowslicensing.md

 The guidance outlined below can be found **[here](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-activation-problems#step-1-configure-the-appropriate-kms-client-setup-key-for-windows-server-2016-and-windows-server-2012-r2)**

 1. Run slmgr.vbs /dlv at an elevated command prompt (run as Administrator).
-Check the *Description value* in the *output*, and then determine whether it was created from retail (RETAIL channel) or volume (VOLUME_KMSCLIENT) license media::<br>
+Check the *Description value* in the *output*, and then determine whether it was created from retail (RETAIL channel) or volume (VOLUME_KMSCLIENT) license media:<br>

 		cscript c:\windows\system32\slmgr.vbs /dlv